 In addition to having the right knowledge and expertise, there are also a few practical things to be taken care of in preparation for delivering a workshop.

-Review the checklist on the following page to make sure you have everything covered.
+Review the checklist at the beginning of this practitions guide to make sure you have everything covered.